Open-Future-Foundation/DGA/chapter4.md

 (b) be removed from the register of recognised data altruism organisations.

+(5a) However, non-compliance with the requirement of Article 19(2) shall result in a decision to remove the entity from the register of recognised data altruism organisations.

 (6) If an entity included in the register of recognised data altruism organisations has its main establishment or legal representative in a Member State but is active in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other as necessary.
 Such assistance and cooperation may cover information exchanges between the competent authorities concerned and requests to take the supervisory measures referred to in this Article.

 ### Article 22 European data altruism consent form